-Just in time for the 50th anniversary of the Apollo 11 moon landing this summer, we've rounded up eight must-see sites that honor the history—and future!—of America's space program.
+Just in time for the 50th anniversary of the Apollo 11 moon landing, we've rounded up eight must-see sites that honor the history—and future!—of America's space program.

 This summer marks the 50th anniversary of the Apollo 11 moon landing, and what better way to pay tribute to the U.S. space program than by planning an epic adventure?
 From informative exhibits and spacecraft on display to activities that bring visitors closer to the stars, here are eight destinations across America that offer an out-of-this-world experience.